client9/misspell/README.md

 find . -type f | xargs misspell
 ```

 You can select a type of file as well.
-The following examples selects all `.txt` files that are *not* in the `vendor` directory:
+The following example selects all `.txt` files that are *not* in the `vendor` directory:

 ```bash
 find . -type f -name '*.txt' | grep -v vendor/ | xargs misspell -error